Tycro-Games/tycro-games.github.io/_projects/thermite.md

 --- -->

-> **Note:** This project is still in development — this page covers the first 16 weeks of work.

 ## Overview

-**Voxmos** (name is still a work in progress) is an FPS mining game that features **raytracing** and **voxel mining with destruction** made with the **Thermite** engine.
+**Starlocked** (name is still a work in progress) is an FPS mining game that features **raytracing** and **voxel mining with destruction** made with the **Thermite** engine.
 The engine was built from the beginning of the project in parallel with the design of the game.
 The team consisted of **10 programmers, 3 designers and 3 artists**.
 Below is an in-progress video of features of the game and engine:

 {% include embed/youtube.html id='vkW3bTD-wck' %}

 **Key Achievement:** Building and publishing a custom voxel raytracing engine and game on **Steam** as a multidisciplinary team of 16.

+<iframe src="https://store.steampowered.com/widget/4515200/" frameborder="0" width="646" height="190"></iframe>

 ---